For high-throughput, complex phenotype screening use Synthetic CRISPR RNA

 - RNAi, mismatch detection assays, expression analysis, and other strategies for hit follow-up and validation were employed to confirm genes’ role in cell cycle regulation

-High-content imaging was performed by the IN Cell Analyzer 2200 on live cells:
+High-content imaging was performed on live cells:

 Seven experimental parameters were measured based on intensity and localization of GFP reporter and nuclear staining.